energy-data/market-opportunities-data/README.md

 Provides additional information about how the indicator should be rendered, manipulated, etc. JSON object.

 - `geometry.type`: Description of the layer geometry.
 One of 'fill', 'line', 'circle'.
 - `value.type`: Description of how the indicator is edited by the user.
-One of 'range', 'categorical', 'buffer'.
+One of 'range', 'categorical', 'categorical-unique', 'buffer'.
 - `value.range`: Minimum and maximum values.
 Required if `value.type` is 'range' or 'buffer'.
 Array of length 2.
 - `value.property`: Property name on vector tile layer.
 Required if `value.type` is 'range' or 'categorical'.
 String
 - `value.stops`: Array of range breakpoints in the data.
 Used for creating the map layer color scheme and slider scales.
 Required if `value.type` is 'range'